agarwalvipin/open_cfa/docs/LOS/Economics/Reading 13.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The exam loves testing the inventory-sales ratio.
+💡 CFA Exam Tip ✍️:The exam loves testing the inventory-sales ratio.
 An analyst looking only at rising GDP might think the economy is strong.
 But if that GDP growth is from an *unplanned* buildup of inventories (a high inventory-sales ratio), it's actually a sign of weakness ahead!

 </div>
 </div>